marxio09dio/Steam-Games/README.md

 The APPs on the final dataset are:
 - Games present up to the date the data was fetched (07/06/2023)
+- Prices are in Euros, conversation rate used was the on 17/06/2023
+- Promotion Prices are also as of the same day
 - App that has "Game" category
 - Games with no name and released date were removed
 - Games with unknown release date were removed